 The Impact of truck driver salary Pay by the Mile on Safety

-The limits on truck driver salary pay also amplify the economic effect of any delays they may face during their working hour, such as traffic problems or hours invested in waiting for loading or unloading of their goods.
+The limits on truck driver salary pay also amplify the economic effect of any delays they may face during their working hour, such as traffic problems or hours invested in waiting for the loading or unloading of their goods.

-The hour of service (HOS) regulation allows drivers considerable flexibility to handle delays, as they will have up to 14 hours of duty every day, of which up to 11 hours of driving spent.
+The hour of service (HOS) regulation allows drivers considerable flexibility to handle delays, as they will have up to 14 hours of duty every day, of which up to 11 hours of driving are spent.

 Is This Flexibility Advantageous?

-However, this flexibility sometimes cannot sound advantageous because it may enable a mile-paid driver to be on duty without charging for up to 3 hours a day.
+This flexibility sometimes cannot sound advantageous because it may enable a mile-paid driver to be on duty without charging for up to 3 hours a day.

 In 2015, before the Fixing America’s Surface Transportation Act (P.L.
 114-94) was enacted, that further re-authorized surface transportation programs, such as FMCSA ‘s activities.
-The American government recommended that commercial drivers subject to the hour of service regulations which are getting paid by the mile should be paid for the hours these drivers spend on duty but not driving.
+The American government recommended that commercial drivers subject to the hour of service regulations which are getting paid by the mile, should be paid for the hours these drivers spend on duty but not driving.